Medical Billing Expert Witness in

 For example,

 1. Use of Modifiers with CPT codes.
-For example, a medical coding expert should understand that a modifier may indicate the professional fee or professional component (PC) interpretation of a diagnostic image.
-Consequently, the balance of the bill is then the technical fee or technical component (TC) and does not include this modifier.
+For example, a medical coding expert should understand that a modifier may indicate a diagnostic image’s professional fee or professional component (PC) interpretation.
+Consequently, the bill’s balance is then the technical fee or technical component (TC) and does not include this modifier.
 Global fees include both PC and TC.
 Global billing may or may not apply.

 2. Place of service (POS) codes which indicate the care setting such as physician office, Ambulatory Surgery Center, hospital, lab, etc.